This is the B&SB Officials' page. Our contact for all things related to officiating is Sue Green - suegreen@hotmail.com

 JUDGE LEVEL 2

 Once you have gained the Judge Level 1 qualification, Judge Level 2 is very straightforward, adding the skills of Finish Judge (which you'll have practised whilst learning Judge Level 1) and Judge of Stroke.
-SO as soon as you are qualified, get your name down for progressing to Judge Level 2!
+So as soon as you are qualified, get your name down for progressing to Judge Level 2!

 STARTER COURSE